quarto-ext/typst-templates/ieee/README.md

 ## Using

-The example qmd demonstrates the document options supported by the IEE format (`title`, `authors`, `abstract`, `index-terms`, etc.).
+The example qmd demonstrates the document options supported by the IEE format (`title`, `authorsgit p`, `abstract`, `index-terms`, etc.).
 For example, your document options might look something like this:

 ```yaml
 ---